uhub/awesome-c-sharp/README.md

 * [ravendb/ravendb](https://github.com/ravendb/ravendb) - A linq enabled document database for .NET
 * [NLog/NLog](https://github.com/NLog/NLog) - NLog - Advanced .NET and Silverlight Logging
 * [montagejs/montage](https://github.com/montagejs/montage) - MontageJS is an elegant, open source HTML5 framework maintained by Montage Studio that rivals native SDKs, yet is easier to learn.
 It offers modular components, two-way data binding, and much more.
 Join us on irc.freenode.net#montage.
 Sign up for our beta to build MontageJS applications in the cloud.
-* [SonyWWS/ATF](https://github.com/SonyWWS/ATF) - Authoring Tools Framework (ATF) is a set of C#/.NET components for making tools on Windows.
-ATF has been in continuous development in Sony Computer Entertainment's (SCE) Worldwide Studios central tools group since early 2005.
-ATF has been used by most SCE first party studios to make many custom tools such as Naughty Dog’s level editor and shader editor for The Last of Us, Guerrilla Games’ sequence editor for Killzone games (including the Killzone: Shadow Fall PS4 launch title), an animation blending tool at Santa Monica Studio, a level editor at Bend Studio, a visual state machine editor for Quantic Dream, sound editing tools, and many others.
-* [MvvmCross/MvvmCross](https://github.com/MvvmCross/MvvmCross) - The .NET MVVM framework for cross-platform solutions, including Xamarin.iOS, Xamarin.Android, Windows and Mac.
 * [ninject/Ninject](https://github.com/ninject/Ninject) - the ninja of .net dependency injectors
 * [HangfireIO/Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform fire-and-forget, delayed and recurring tasks inside ASP.NET apps
 * [sindresorhus/speed-test](https://github.com/sindresorhus/speed-test) - Test your internet connection speed and ping using speedtest.net from the CLI